estebanways/pandoras/README.md

 ### Original Codebase

-This project was originally developed by [rafi16jan](https://github.com/rafi16jan).
-The initial version of this codebase can be found at [Link to Original Code](https://github.com/rafi16jan/universal-chroot).
+This project was originally developed by [rafi16jan](https://github.com/rafi16jan) in Sh.
+The initial version of this codebase can be found at [rafi16jan/universal-chroot](https://github.com/rafi16jan/universal-chroot).